-In many ways Neal Stephenson’s 1992 novel Snow Crash reads as though it’s describing the modern day: franchises spreading like viruses, mafia-controlled mega-corporations, boats of refugees lashed together and fighting to escape their homeland while the West tries to push them back into the ocean.
+In many ways, Neal Stephenson’s 1992 novel Snow Crash reads as though it’s describing the modern-day.
+It has business franchises spreading like viruses, mafia-controlled mega-corporations, boats of refugees lashed together and fighting to escape their homeland while the West tries to push them back into the ocean.

 Whereas William Gibson’s Neuromancer examined the criminal underbelly of a dystopian world by taking us through the eyes of a nobody, Stephenson sets up his protagonist as one of the most influential people in his world: Hiro Protagonist.
-Someone who has helped establish the online meta-verse.
-A super hacker, the greatest swordsman alive, and a pizza delivery boy.
+He is someone who has helped establish the online meta-verse: a super hacker, the greatest swordsman alive, and a pizza delivery boy.

 Hiro Protagonist is in many ways the protogenator of cyberpunk heroes like the Matrix‘s Neo.
-Hiro makes mistakes, but remains a stony recepticle for the reader’s own wish fulfillment.
+Hiro makes mistakes but remains a stony receptacle for the reader’s own wish fulfillment.
 In that sense, he is almost secondary to the purposes of the novel.

-The pleasure of reading about Hiro’s comes from his preparedness.
-The skills he’s developed over a lifetime all come together in the second-half of the book.
+The pleasure of reading about Hiro’s comes from his preparedness, intellect, and good luck.
 Simply put, although he is not called it, he is the chosen one: already possessing all the skill, luck, and most of the knowledge required to face the evils of his world.

 Some readers might be turned away by the melodrama of it all.
 The plot takes a backseat to the setting.
-For the same reason, the descriptions trump the characters.
-Snow Crash‘s dystopian setting and descriptions are like the ocean, relentlessly bombarding the reader with detail after corporate detail, content to uncover every stone in the world before the novel releases you at its end.
+Snow Crash‘s dystopian descriptions are like the ocean, relentlessly bombarding the reader with detail after corporate detail, content to uncover every stone in the world before the novel releases you at its end.

-The star of the show is Raven, the novel’s antagonist.
-Whereas Hiro could be accused of being stony, Raven drips with dry charisma and mystery.
+The star of the show, however, is Raven: the novel’s antagonist.
+While Hiro could be accused of being stony, Raven drips with dry charisma and mystery.
 He is a terrifying opponent, equally deadly in the online world of the meta-verse, and in the real world.

 Concluding thoughts on Snow Crash